dimo414/ProfileGem/README.md

 By default all jobs are disabled, however any jobs specified in `$PGEM_JOBS` will be enabled for the current machine.
 This allows gems to define complex or potentially conflicting jobs, and let individual installations easily enable the jobs they need.

+## Public Gems

+Some gems you can install right away:

+* [prompt.gem](https://bitbucket.org/dimo414/prompt.gem): a simple but extensible prompt.

 ## Creating A Gem